 and thus also the wineries Lindeman's

 $ 400 million.
-This achieved a third share in the Australian wine market.
+Thus, a third share was achieved in the Australian wine market.
 Due to limited expansion capacity of the brewery division, this was sold in 1992 to the beverage multi "Lion Nathan".
-1993 saw the purchase of Mor-Flo Industries, a large boiler producer.
+In 1993, the purchase of Mor-Flo Industries, a large boiler producer.
 The name of the company was changed in 1994 to "Southcorp".
 In the mid-1990s, a restructuring began with the aim of concentrating on a few core businesses such as wine production, boilers and packaging of household appliances.
 In 1999, the purchase of the estate James Herrick in Languedoc-Roussillon.
 Finally, in 2001, the Weinmulti Rosemount Estate

 acquired by AUD 1.5 billion.
 The non-wine parts were repelled until 2002 and thus wine was the only segment.